andrewkykoo/react/README.md

 # React
-React is one of the most popular front-end frameworks. let's not take it for granted and use it effectively and elegantly.
+React is one of the most popular front-end frameworks.
+Let's not take it for granted and use it effectively and elegantly.

 This project demonstrates modular react workflow with an emphasis on separation of concerns leveraging redux, redux-thunk, selectors, styled-components, and testing.